-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting β -amylase from soybean (Glycine max) as a processing aid (enzyme) in the production of maltose syrup by starch processing, most likely outweigh the associated costs.
+FSANZ's assessment was that the direct and indirect benefits that would arise from permitting β -amylase (EC 3.2.1.2) sourced from soybean (Glycine max) to be used as a processing aid (enzyme) in starch processing to manufacture maltose syrup, would most likely outweigh the associated costs.

-2.4.1.2 Other measures
+2.5.1.2 Other measures

-There are no other measures (whether available to FSANZ or not) that would be more cost-effective than a food regulatory measure developed or varied as a result of the application.
+There are no other measures (whether available to FSANZ or not) that would be more costeffective than a food regulatory measure developed or varied as a result of the application.

-2.4.1.3 Any relevant New Zealand standards
+2.5.1.3 Any relevant New Zealand standards

-Schedule 18 of the Code applies in both Australia and New Zealand.
+The relevant standards in the Code apply in both Australia and New Zealand.
 There are no other relevant New Zealand only standards.

-2.4.1.4 Any other relevant matters
+2.5.1.4 Any other relevant matters